deepanshu88/summaryBox/README.md

 The objective of this package is to add value / info boxes in shiny and Rmarkdown (bootstrap 4).
 Value and Info Boxes are very popular to display insights in colorful boxes, they are available in `shinydashboard` package but not in shiny and Rmarkdown.
+See the complete documentation of [summaryBox](https://www.listendata.com/2021/03/value-info-box-in-shiny-rmarkdown.html).

 ## Installation